 Firms were asked whether any of the eleven sticky-price theories applied to their business, and, if so, how important it was to their pricing behaviour (Table 4); we divide the responses into two groups of theories: the four possible ordinal multinomial responses (from very important to unimportant) are group one, and the binary responses (important or unimportant) are group two.
 To calculate the correlations between all eleven theories, we adopt two methods.
-First, we use the Goodman-Kruskal gamma correlation coefficients11 to measure the correlations between every pair of theories in the first group, and between first and second group theories.
+First, we use the Goodman-Kruskal gamma correlation coefficients to measure the correlations between every pair of theories in the first group, and between first and second group theories.
 Second, we tabulate the Pearson chi-squared tests of independence between every pair of theories in the second group.
-Below, we highlight some of the main results from this exercise.
+Below, we highlight the main results from this exercise.

-We find that many of the Goodman-Kruskal gamma correlations are relatively small in value, and that all but one of the significant correlation coefficients are positive.12 This suggests that many of these theories recognized by the Canadian firms are possible complements, or at least not mutually exclusive.
+We find that many of the Goodman-Kruskal gamma correlations are relatively small in value, and that all but one of the significant correlation coefficients are positive.
+This suggests that many of these theories recognized by the Canadian firms are possible complements, or at least not mutually exclusive.
 Coordination failure on a price increase and explicit contracts are the only negatively correlated theories, and implicit contracts and customer relations are highly correlated theories.

-11 This method is suggested and used by Blinder et al. (1998).
+&lt;sup>11 This method is suggested and used by Blinder et al. (1998).
 This correlation coefficient takes into account the ordinal nature of the data.
 We can interpret it roughly as a regular correlation coefficient, since its value is bounded between zero and one; see Goodman and Kruskal (1954).
-Alternatively, we could have used Spearman's nonparametric rank test for independence - the results are almost identical.
-These results are available upon request.
-12 All basic statistical results are available upon request.
+We also have used Spearman's non-parametric rank test for independence - the results are almost identical.

 In addition, we find that the correlation between coordination failure on a price decline and coordination failure on a price increase is positive and strong.
-We note a near-zero correlation between explicit and implicit contracts, which is inconsistent with Blinder et al.'s (1998) finding that the two theories are net substitutes.
+We note a near-zero correlation between explicit and implicit contracts, which differs from Blinder et al.'s (1998) finding that the two theories are net substitutes.
 We find that, among the theories in the second group, the recognition of customer relations and factor stability are strong complements to other theories, suggesting that they are used by firms in combination with other practices.
 The interdependent relations among low inflation, factor stability, and non-price competition point to the difficulty in changing sticky prices, because price changes are more noticeable (either because of low inflation, economic stability, or competition), which may disturb customer relations.
 We also note that non-price competition and factor stability are not significantly correlated with any first-group theories.

-Overall, we find that many price-setting theories are not likely mutually exclusive and may even be complementary.
-Our findings suggest that customer relations and cost-based pricing are perhaps the most complementary.
+Overall, we find that many price-setting theories are complementary rather than mutually exclusive.
+Our findings suggest that customer relations and cost-based pricing are perhaps the most complementary among all sticky-price theories.